-Down in Florida and nestled off the shore of Bay Lake, there's a resort that's all about camping out.
-With pine tree-lined pathways and buildings straight out of Frontierland, this resort connects you to nature while keeping you close to magic kingdoms and future worlds.
-We've just returned from a stay at Fort Wilderness at Disney World.
+Down in Florida, nestled off the shore of Bay Lake, there's a resort that's all about camping out.
+With pine tree-lined pathways and buildings that appear to be straight out of Frontierland, this resort connects you to nature while keeping you close to Fantasyland, Tomorrowland and more.
 Full of campers, RVs and cabins, this is a departure from your typical theme park hotel stay and one you should consider.
 This post is an in-depth look at the woodland wonders of staying at Fort Wilderness at Disney World.

 Before we saddle up, know that there are two ways of staying at Ft.
 Wilderness.
 We're going to focus on the on-site cabins.
 If you're a tent pitching/RV camper kind of family, we have a post that covers Fort Wilderness camping.
 Know that much of what we cover here applies to any kind of Fort Wilderness stay.
 Don't forget, you can book the Fort Wilderness Cabins or any of the Disney World Resort Hotels with us at a discount!